All Episodes

 Senator Joseph Biden suffered an aneurysm soon after dropping out of the presidential race in 88.

-Eight months before he was back at work.
+He was 45 at the time, eight months before he was back at work.

-Today he's considered one of the brightest minds in the Senate on foreign policy.
+Today, he's considered one of the brightest minds in the Senate on foreign policy.

 Not by many.

-Plus he's a likely presidential candidate, demonstrating there is life after brain surgery.
+Plus, he's a likely presidential candidate, demonstrating there is life after brain surgery.

-At least in uh in his case.
+That's debatable, too, Eleanor, at least in his case.

 Now, under South Dakota rules, unless Johnson or a member of his family declares him incapacitated, he can continue to serve indefinitely.